RaresBa/First-Data-Base-Project/README.md

 ---

 *This project represents my journey into database development and web application creation.
-It's justt a foundation from which I learned.*
+It's just a foundation from which I learned.*